Oreum: Geum Oreum

 Geum Oreum, alternatively Geomeun Oreum, is located in Hallim, Jeju City.
 It is 427 m above sea level at its highest point.
 It is on privately owned land, and offers views of Hallasan and Sanbangsan, as well as paragliding from the top.
 People can hike up to the top, where there is a marshy area inside a caldera.

 Saebyeol Oreum

 Saebyeol Oreum is located in Bongseong-ri, Aewol-eup, Jeju.
 Saebyeol Oreum was also called the Saebel Oreum or Saebil Oreum.
-It was written as Hyobyeolak (曉別岳) in the geography book Sinjeungdonggukyeojiseungram, Hyoseongak (曉星岳) in the text T'amnajidomitchidobyŏngsŏ and Sinseongak (新星岳) in the text Jejuguyneupji.
+It was written as Hyobyeolak (曉別岳) in the geography book Sinjeungdonggukyeojiseungram, Hyoseongak (曉星岳) in the text T'amnajidomitchidobyŏngsŏ and Sinseongak (新星岳) in the text Chejuguynŭpchi.
 There is a view that Saebel and Saebil are words in the Jeju language meaning "stars" but this is uncertain.
 At the southern peak, there are ridges in the southwest, northwest, and northeast directions and there are 5 dagger-shaped mountaintops that look like a star.
 And Saebyeol Oreum was the place where Goryeo [Korean) military under General Choi Young suppressed the Mongolian military.